BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Nishesh Basavareddy and Zachary Svajda are set to meet at the Lexington on August 1, 2025 in a hard-court singles match.
 Basavareddy enters with a 21–15 record on hard courts in 2025, while Svajda has posted a 18–16 mark on hard courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
+Elo ratings point to a clear statistical advantage for Svajda entering this matchup.
 In their head-to-head history, Svajda leads 3–1 over Basavareddy, including a win in their most recent meeting.

 Both players enter with respectable recent form, as Basavareddy and Svajda have each won three or more of their last five singles matches.